gerichilli/Computer-Science-Notebook/Opt 01 Head First Java/02 Classes and Object/Readme.md

   - Things the object does: methods => present behavior of object
 - Think of instance as another way of saying object: objects have instance variables and methods, but those instance variables and methods are designed as part of the class.

-## Differnce between a class and an object
+## Difference between a class and an object

 - A class is not an object (but it’s used to construct them)